The Essentials to a Micro Wedding in COVID

 Feel Free to Be a Showstopper

 Moreover, you can also make your wedding more spectacular by elevating the guest experience.
-Maybe take the wedding entertainment to the next level by maybe hiring your favorite local band or having your wedding at a stunning location like the Oak Bay Beach Hotel in Victoria, BC or Casa Loma in Toronto.
-With a micro wedding, you can go all out on other aspects of your wedding and make it more memorable for you and your guests.
+Maybe take the wedding entertainment to the next level by maybe hiring your favorite local band!
+Or have your wedding at a stunning location like the Oak Bay Beach Hotel in Victoria, BC or Casa Loma in Toronto.
+With a micro wedding, you can go all out on other aspects of your wedding!
+That way you can make it more memorable for you and your guests.

 Post solely for the use of callablanche.com By Hillary Boleyn